prakharmrsl/easypcceo.github.io/pages/graphics-cards/gtx-1080-ti/cpu.md

   </div>
 </section>

-The 9900KF’s 8 cores and 16 threads have a 3.6GHz base clock and amazing 5GHz boost clock turbo.
+The 9900KF’s 8 cores and 16 threads have a 3.6GHz base clock and amazing 5GHz [boost clock turbo](https://www.bhphotovideo.com/explora/computers/tips-and-solutions/boost-processors){: target="_blank"}.

 No matter what, you’ll be getting the most out of this amazing processor in tackling any task you throw its way.
 And that’s without overclocking.